 What are the 5G-capable phones you can get at T-Mobile?

-As of today, there are two 5G-ready smartphones available directly from T-Mobile and one 5G smartphone that the carrier doesn’t sell but will work on its network.
-The two you can buy right now from the carrier are as follows:
+As of today, there are five 5G-ready smartphones available directly from T-Mobile and one 5G smartphone that the carrier doesn’t sell but will work on its network.
+The five you can buy right now from the carrier are as follows:

-If you don’t want to connect to Band 71-based 5G, you can buy the Samsung Galaxy S10 5G instead.
-That device does support mmWave connections (but not Band 71).
+You can also buy the Samsung Galaxy S10 5G instead.
+That device is unique in that it only supports mmWave connections.
 T-Mobile used to sell the device but now is all-in on Band 71.
 If you buy the Galaxy S10 5G unlocked from another source and bring it to T-Mobile, though, you should be able to access mmWave connections in the very few areas of the US where it is available.

 What does the future hold?